 Textile fragment from the Oseberg Viking ship grave, c, 834 AD: Horned figure with crossed spears facing a person wearing bear skin.
 (Drawing / Photo: Museum of Cultural History, Oslo)

 The berserker warriors (Old Norse: ber-serkir, meaning “bear-shirt”) were said to be Odin’s special warriors and an important part of Viking kings’ and chieftains’ elite forces during battles.

 In the Old Norse literature they are described to have fought in a nearly uncontrollable, trance-like fury, hence the English word “berserk” and expression “going berserk”, still used today.

 Most historians believe that these warriors worked themselves into a rage before battles, while others believe they might have consumed some sort of drugged foods.

-The term comes from old Norwegian berserkr (plural berserkir), meaning bear shirt and suggests a robe.
 In earlier studies, the element ber- was often misinterpreted as berr-, meaning “bare”, understood as indicating that the berserkers fought naked.
-This view has since been largely abandoned.
-Berserkers appear prominently in a multitude of other sagas and poems, many of which describe berserkers as ravenous men who loot, plunder, and kill indiscriminately.
+This interpretation has since been abandoned.

-The earliest surviving reference to the term “berserker” is in Haraldskvæði, a skaldic poem composed by Thórbiörn Hornklofi in the late 9th century in honour of King Harald Fairhair, as ulfheðnar (“men clad in wolf skins”).
-This translation from the Haraldskvæði saga describes Harald’s berserkers:
+The earliest surviving reference to the term “berserker” is in Haraldskvæði, a skaldic poem composed by Thórbiörn Hornklofi in the late 9th century in honor of King Harald Fairhair, as ulfheðnar (“men clad in wolf skins”).

 I’ll ask of the berserks, you tasters of blood,